‘The Masked Singer’ Gets Early Season 3 Renewal With A Huge Post-Super Bowl Premiere

 “You also might see some of the older characters come back, but not in a competition way,” Plestis said.

-The bizarre Masked Singer premise, which is based on a Korean format, did not initially impress season 1 winner T-Pain.
+The bizarre Masked Singer premise, which is based on a Korean format, did not initially impress Season 1 winner T-Pain.
 The rapper revealed that he received a “weird” pitch for the Fox singing competition and nearly turned it down because he thought it sounded “stupid,” per USA Today.
 The 33-year-old eventually came around after he saw the fuzzy blue monster suit he would wear on the show.

 “Just think of trying to pitch that show to somebody,” T-Pain said.
 “At first, when I heard it, I was like, ‘Man, this is probably the stupidest thing I ever heard in my life.'”